moutaz3003/veggie-planet/README.md

 * Integrate FAQ page for more commonly asked questions.
 * Change site language option to draw in more users from all around the globe

 ***

+## Database
+* The database chosen for this is a non-relational database hosted on MongoDB.
+* The application uses 2 database collections, 'categories' and 'recipes'.
+* The basic information of each recipe (category, recipe_title, recipe_summary, recipe_servings, recipe_ready_in and calories) is stored as a key value whilst the content of the ingredients and instructions for each recipe are stored as an array.
+* The idea behind the array is to be able to better structure the output of the ingredients and instructions data in the recipe view.
+* This is achieved by the user segregating each ingredient/instruction in the add/edit recipe form using a line break (hit enter after each ingredient/instruction).
+* The user is instructed to do this via the placeholder text in the applicable textarea on the edit/add recipe page.
+* The textarea content is then split using "/n" and saved as an array in the database.
+* The reverse is applied "/n.join" to pre-populate the textarea formfields when editing a recipe.
+* The view recipe page applies a for each function to combine each array item into a collection of ingredienst/instructions to the user.
+* This also felt like a better user experience since the other option was to add "add ingredient/method" and "remove ingredient/method" buttons which would make for a more tedious experience.
+***

 ## Technologies